 Let’s start with the hurricane-like winds and pelting rain that we had to fight against just to get to the view.
 It just looked like a nice, soft fog before we got out of the car.
 But, that was not the case.

-The lot of us who were determined enough to take this adventure on in such poor weather (surprisingly a decent amount), felt like we went through a war with mother nature just to get there.
+The lot of us who were determined enough to take this adventure to see the Cliffs of Moher on in such poor weather (surprisingly a decent amount), felt like we went through a war with mother nature just to get there.
 It was hard not to laugh as you fought against the strong wind just to keep moving forward, while the rain flung itself sideways at your face.
 The short walk to the visitor center felt like a mile once we finally entered the warm lobby, admiring all the other sopping wet, wind-blown looks the other tourists were sporting.

-After wandering around the visitor center to catch our breath and debate if it was worth waiting to see if the weather improved, we decided to just go the rest of the way to the cliffs.
+After wandering around the visitor center to catch our breath and debate if it was worth waiting to see if the weather improved, we decided to just go the rest of the way to the cliffs as we had other places to visit on our Ireland road trip.
 So, we carefully pulled ourselves up the stone steps with the handrails to the overlooks, laughing together and with everyone around us.

 Fog.
 Sometimes fog with dark shapes beyond it.
 Then more fog would roll in.
 I was praying for just one glimpse of these epic cliffs during our entire walk.
 Then it happened.
 A gust of wind blew the fog away long enough for everyone to cheer, snap a billion photos, take selfies, help each other get group shots, and admire this elusive view – just before it dissapeared again.